rnpbr/opennetworking-docs/docs/en/Ferramentas/Primeiros passos - preparando o ambiente.md

 This network was created to facilitate access, monitoring, and use of analysis tools in laboratories managed by Containerlab.
 Configuring the br-lab network is a necessary step for using most of the tools that will be shown in this guide.
-After configuring the monitoring tools on the br-lab network, they can be used in any laboratory, eliminating the need for reconfiguration for each new environment.
+After configuring the monitoring tools on the br-lab network, they can be used in any laboratory, eliminating the need for reconfiguration with each new environment.
 This simplifies testing multiple configurations and allows the use of various analysis tools more efficiently.

 ### :material-checkbox-marked-outline: **Advantages:**

-- **Single Configuration**: Monitoring tools only need to be configured once, regardless of the laboratory in use.
+- **Single configuration**: Monitoring tools only need to be configured once, regardless of the laboratory in use.
-- **Ease of Testing**: Enables the creation and testing of various laboratory configurations without the need for continuous adjustments to the tools.
+- **Ease of testing**: Enables the creation and testing of various laboratory configurations without the need for continuous adjustments to the tools.
-- **Flexible Integration**: Allows easily adding new laboratories and devices to the network without impacting the already configured infrastructure.
+- **Flexible integration**: Allows you to easily add new laboratories and devices to the network without impacting the already configured infrastructure.

 ---